tomodachi94/obsidian-metadata-handler/README.md

 # Obsidian Metadata Handler

-:warning: **This script is in early alpha!
-Backup and version control your Obsidian files before attempting to run this script.** :warning:
+:warning: **This script has been deprecated.
+It's not guaranteed to work.** :warning:

 > A small Python script to update system metadata and then put it into the YAML frontmatter.